 You should end up with something like the following image.
 Remember that when using Layer Styles, change the values according to the size of the drawing.

 Now let’s try another type of flower with the same Layer Style

 Let add the finishing touches… Draw a circle and add some Bevel and emboss to it:

 Now add the place this circle on top of the flowers, changing colors and sizes accordingly.

 Now add some of these flowers to the frame and that’s it!
 Check the final result below:

 Remember that this is only a basic way of doing the Fileteado effect in Photoshop.
 This is a complex and highly artistic style and this tutorial was just a quick introduction to the subject.

-Check another version of the same image
+Check a framed version of the same image